Laundry Solutions and The Rotherham NHS FT

 NOE CPC’s Laundry framework has been in place since 2019 and offers NHS trusts a free to access route to meet the varying laundry and linen needs from a range of providers including laundry consultants.

 The trust’s procurement team engaged with NOE CPC’s lead for the Laundry Solutions Framework Imran Ahmed and Charlotte Harrison, Procurement Officer, who supported on the project.

 - reviewing the further competition documents,

 By building on our existing relationship with the trust and utilising the expertise of our framework lead, we were able to put processes in place to ensure a smooth and efficient further competition process with a clear outcome for Rotherham.

 Due to the limited supplier base in this market, the complexity of the service requirements and the high value contract, there was a need for processes and procedures to be clearly defined and auditable to help mitigate any risks.

 Within the standstill period an unsuccessful supplier challenged the award decision, however because of the robust procurement process undertaken and with additional feedback this was resolved prior to any formal challenge.

-The Trust now has a compliant laundry and linen contract, which is fit for purpose, with Key Performance Indicators (KPI) in place for the next five years and there is an option to extend for a further two years, and mitigated cost pressures.
+The trust now has a compliant laundry and linen contract, which is fit for purpose, with Key Performance Indicators (KPI) in place for the next five years.
+There is an option to extend for a further two years and mitigated cost pressures.

 Jo-Anne Turner, Category Manager (Estates and Facilities) The Rotherham NHS Foundation Trust